vapstack/rbi/README.md

 Multiple `DB` instances may safely operate on the same bbolt database.\
 Each instance maintains its own in-memory index.

+## Bucket Name

+`DB` stores all records in a single top-level bbolt bucket.

+By default, the bucket name is derived from the value type.
+A custom bucket name can be provided via `Options` if explicit control is required (e.g. when value type is renamed).

 ## Encoding and Schema Evolution

 Values are encoded using [msgpack](https://github.com/vmihailenco/msgpack).

-Msgpack provides good performance, compact binary representation, and a flatten encoding model similar to JSON.
+Msgpack provides good performance, compact binary representation, and a flat encoding model similar to JSON.
 This makes it tolerant to many schema changes, including field reordering and movement between embedded and top-level structs.